Chesterville Community Church

-The Chesterville Methodist Church is a United Methodist congregation in the village of Chesterville, Ohio, United States.
-Founded in the 1830s, it is Chesterville's only church, and it worships in a landmark 1850s building.
+The Chesterville Community Church is an independent congregation in the Wesleyan tradition, located in the village of Chesterville, Ohio, United States.
+Founded in 1833, it is Chesterville's only church, and it worships in a landmark 1850s building.
 Constructed during the village's most prominent years, the building is one of the most significant structures anywhere in the community, and it has been named a historic site as an important part of the village's nineteenth-century built environment.

 Architecture

-Built of brick on a foundation of sandstone, the Chesterville Methodist Church building is a Greek Revival structure covered with a metal roof and possessing exterior elements of wood.
+Built of brick on a foundation of sandstone, the Chesterville Community Church building is a Greek Revival structure covered with a metal roof and possessing exterior elements of wood.
 When originally built, the church measured 70 × 45 ft.
 Today, the facade and side are both divided into three bays: two windows (one above the other) appear in each side bay and in the right and left bays of the facade, while the middle facade bay is pierced by an entry door with a datestone above it.
 Above the main part of the facade is a pediment, and a belfry crowns the building.

+The church contains several beautiful historic stained glass windows, some dating back to the late 1800s.
+Several of these were damaged by an EF-1 tornado on June 13, 2022.
+They are restored as of June, 2023.

 History

 Organic

 Chesterville's first church was a Primitive Baptist congregation, which was organized in 1816.
 The first Methodists in the vicinity of the present village gathered under the preaching of itinerant preachers in the late 1820s, and the first Methodist sermon in Chesterville itself was preached in 1833 by a minister who stayed overnight in the village while travelling from Mansfield to Columbus.
 A class was formed soon afterward, worshipping in an old schoolhouse, and the first minister was a Rev. McDowell.
 The congregation's earliest extant records date from July 1836.
 One year later, the first church building was erected at a cost of $1,200 in addition to $150 for the land.
 The congregation continued worshipping at this property until late 1850; they sold it in 1849 for $350 while retaining the right to use it for a year, and in later years, the building was converted into a school.
 The present church building was erected in 1851 at a cost of several thousand dollars; it was several years before the congregation struggled out of debt, but in the end they secured a building suitable for their own purposes for many generations.
 Lying behind the church building is a cemetery, which was established circa 1837.
-Although the Baptists lasted for many years, and although a PCUSA congregation was formed in Chesterville in 1845, the Methodist Church is now the only extant church in the village limits.
+Although the Baptists lasted for many years, and although a PCUSA congregation was formed in Chesterville in 1845, Chesterville Community Church is now the only extant church in the village limits.

+In 2023, the church was renamed Chesterville Community Church and became an independent congregation in the Wesleyan tradition.